 Ph.D in Latin American History, Northern Illinois University

 Project Title: “‘Moral Bonds’, Modern Subjects: Pecúlio, Property Rights,

 and the Moral Economy of the Enslaved on the Eve of Abolition in Rio de Janeiro, 1850-1888”

-The Brazil Initiation Scholarship (BIS) is a key component of BRASA’s agenda to expand Brazilian Studies in the United States.
-BRASA invites applications from graduate and undergraduate students for a one-time $1,500 travel scholarship to do exploratory research or language study in Brazil.
-This scholarship targets aspiring Brazilianists with relatively little or no experience in Brazil.
-It seeks to contribute to the student’s initial trip (for a period from six weeks to three months), to heighten the student’s interest in Brazil, and deepen his/her commitment to Brazilian studies in the United States.
+The Brazil Initiation Scholarship (BIS) is a key component of BRASA’s mission to support Brazilian Studies around the world and particular in the United States.
+BRASA invites applications from graduate students for a one-time travel scholarship of $3000 to do exploratory research in Brazil or in the US.
+One student based in the US and one student based in Brazil will be awarded.
+For US-based students the BIS should contribute to the student’s initial trip (for a period of at least three weeks) to develop contacts with Brazil-based students and professors and initiate original research related to Brazil.
+For Brazil-based students the BIS should contribute to the student’s initial trip (two weeks minimum), to develop contacts with US-based students and professors and conduct research in support of a project focused on Brazil.
 Students are encouraged to combine this scholarship with other grants or awards.

-Students from all disciplines in the humanities and social sciences are eligible.
+Graduate students from all disciplines in the humanities and social sciences are eligible.
 In exceptional cases, applications from the natural sciences will be given consideration (for example, someone in environmental sciences who is writing a dissertation on the Amazon or pollution in São Paulo and who plans to continue research on Brazil).

 Application Process: A complete application (partial applications will not be considered) will include the following documents:

 Evaluation Criteria and Selection Process: In order to be considered for the scholarship, the two-page prospectus should: